scarrascoh/android-mydropboxelibrary/README.md

 in order to detect changes.
 - Test performance and optimize algorithms if ti's posible
 - Detect folders with ebooks and no list them

-- Fix some bugs:
+KNOWN BUGS:
-  * When the list of ebooks is sorted by date, the icons are not well assigned
+- (BUILD_VERSION < JELLY_BEAN) When the list of ebooks is sorted by date, the icons are not well assigned